Hirokazu Kore-eda

-Hirokazu Kore-eda (是枝 裕和, Koreeda Hirokazu) is a Japanese film director, producer, screenwriter, and editor.
-He began his career in television and has since directed more than a dozen feature films, including Nobody Knows (2004) and Still Walking (2008).
+Hirokazu Kore-eda (是枝 裕和, Koreeda Hirokazu) is a Japanese filmmaker.
+He rose to prominence with his drama films Nobody Knows (2004), Still Walking (2008) and Like Father, Like Son (2013), for the latter he won the Jury Prize at the 66th Cannes Film Festival.

-For Like Father, Like Son (2013) and Shoplifters (2018), he won the Cannes Film Festival's Jury Prize and Palme d'Or, respectively.
-Shoplifters was also nominated for the Academy Award for Best Foreign Language Film.
-Kore-eda has since directed Broker (2022) and Monster (2023).
+His drama film Shoplifters (2018) won the Palme d'Or at the 71st Cannes Film Festival, and was also nominated for the Academy Award for Best Foreign Language Film representing Japan.
+He has since directed Broker (2022) and Monster (2023), to critical acclaim.

 Early life and education

 Kore-eda's father was born in Taiwan.
 Kore-eda's paternal grandparents could not marry under Japanese law at the time as they had the same last name, so they had eloped to Taiwan, then under Japanese colonial rule, where they could marry.
 Kore-eda has cited this as a reason for his affinity toward Taiwan.

 Kore-eda's father was conscripted into the Japanese military during World War II and detained in Siberia for three years after the end of the war.

-Hirokazu Kore-eda was born on 6 June 1962 in Nerima, Tokyo, Japan.
+Hirokazu Kore-eda was born on 6 June 1962 in Nerima, Tokyo.
 He is the youngest of three children.
 From an early age, Kore-eda watched movies with his mother.
 He said through an interpreter, "My mother loved films!
 She adored Ingrid Bergman, Joan Fontaine, Vivien Leigh!
 We couldn't afford to go together to the cinema, but she was always watching their movies on TV.
 She stopped all family business or discussions to watch these movies.
 We would watch together.
 So I adored film—like her."

 After seeing Japan win the gold medal in men's volleyball at the 1972 Munich Olympics, he started playing in middle school.
 He rose to team captain in high school as a setter.

 He initially failed his entrance exams, but was accepted into Waseda University a year later.
 He graduated from Waseda University's Graduate School of Letters, Arts and Sciences in 1987.